StevenMcGown/smcgown/content/blog/kubernetes/6-5-tls-in-k8s-certificate-creation.md

     client-certificate: admin.crt
     client-key: admin.key
 ```
 - That is what most of the Kubernetes clients use.
-We will look at kubeconfig in depth in one of the upcoming lectures.
+We will look at kubeconfig in depth in one of the upcoming posts.

 Now, we have the server-side certificates remaining, but there's one more crucial point to address.
 As mentioned in the previous posts, <mark>both clients and servers must validate each other's certificates</mark>.
 This necessitates that all parties possess **a copy of the Certificate Authority's public certificate**.
 - In the case of web applications, this certificate is typically pre-installed in users' browsers.
 Similarly, <mark>in Kubernetes, for various components to authenticate each other, they must all possess a copy of the CA's root certificate</mark>.